 My spiedie was served on a large roll that seemed fresh, but a bit too large for the amount of meat.
-Inside the sandwich, there are close to a dozen small cubes of grilled pork meat (roughly chicken nugget size).
+Inside the sandwich, there were close to a dozen small cubes of grilled pork meat (roughly chicken nugget size).
 Lupo’s marinates their meat in a special blend of Italian spice and oils for 24 hours before grilling, so I knew the meat would have great flavor.

 Upon biting into the sandwich, my initial hunch was proven correct.
 While the bread was good, the ratio of bread to filling was way out of whack.
 Definitely too much bread.

 Trying the meat separately, it definitely had great flavor, but was on the drier side.
 Of course, that could have also been simply because of when I ordered it or the cook preparing it.

 While the flavor of the meat was quite good, the sandwich overall was rather dry because of the dry meat and the large amount of bread.
 A bit of extra marinade on the sandwich like a condiment would have really made it pop.

 Despite being slightly disappointed in my first spiedie, I decided to press on and try another one at Sharkey’s Bar and Grill on the western side of town.

 In contrast to Lupo’s, Sharkey’s is best described as a dive bar with darker decor and both bar and table seating.

 I decided that since I had ordered a pork spiedie at Lupo’s that I would do the same at Sharkey’s so I could best compare these two spots to get spiedies in Binghamton.